aomlomics/protocols/markdown/protocol_sampling_sterivex_beads.md

 - If a filter is clogged, turn valves and connections off and attempt to clear obstructions (i.e. large chunks of sediment or algae).
 Make note of any abnormal conditions and try to pump the full volume of seawater through the filter.
 In more productive areas, especially surface samples, we would frequently have filters that could not take the full volume.
 Since there are only two pumps and multiple sample depths at one time, it was common for us to use a cut-off time before starting next sample (~45 min).

-## REFERENCES

-Insert all references cited in the document.
-Please insert full DOI address when available, e.g. <http://doi.dx.org/10.1007/s11258-014-0404-1>.

 ## APPENDIX A: DATASHEETS

-Link templates (e.g. preformatted spreadsheets) used to record measurements and report on the quality of the data as well as any documents such as manufacturer specifications, images, etc that support this protocol.
-Please include a short note describing the document's relevance.

 Link to youtube video demonstrating eDNA Sampling for GO-SHIP: <https://www.youtube.com/watch?v=RjJ_bpb1z04>.